awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multiop-trans-writeitems.md

 5 | MovieActor{movieName='Sophie's Choice', actorName='Meryl Streep', actingAward='Best Actress', actingYear=1982, actingSchoolName='Yale School of Drama'}
 ```

 The item on line 2 has been deleted and lines 3 and 5 show the items that were put\.
 Line 4 shows the update of line 1\.
-The 'price' value is the only value that changed on the item\.
+The `price` value is the only value that changed on the item\.
 If `ignoreNulls()` had returned false, line 4 would look like the following line\.

 ```
 ProductCatalog{id=4, title='Title 1', isbn='null', authors=null, price=40.0}